November 5, 2021 | Car Accidents, Compensation

 You must have been injured as a result of negligence.
 You must have filed a claim with your state’s Department of Motor Vehicles.
 You must have received a payout from your car insurance company.

 Be careful with these assumptions.
-Although your car insurance company may not have paid you, they might pay the other driver that caused your accident, or they might take you to court.
+Although your car insurance company may not have paid you, they might pay the other driver who caused your accident, or they might take you to court.
 Before you assume that you won’t get any money, keep reading to find out the specifics.

 Missouri is a Comparative Fault state meaning more than one person can be deemed responsible for the car accident, but that does not mean both people are equally at fault.